lazypower/flannel-docker-charm/README.md

 This charm uses flannel to setup an overlay network and configures docker containers on that host to use the overlay.

+> **NOTE!** For up to date, and complete documentation - please see the [Charm Documentation](http://chuckbutler.github.io/flannel-docker-charm/) Site.

 ## Charm Usage

 Flannel-docker is a subordinate charm, and is designed to be be deployed into the scope of